Mary's Blood: Musical style and songwriting

 Mary's Blood's second and third EPs, Scarlet and Azure, had the themes "red" and "blue" respectively.
-Mari described their debut album Countdown to Evolution as emphasizing "heaviness and speed," while Saki said they intended it to be their "most intense and technical" record up to that point.
+Because Scarlet had many straightforward hard rock and heavy metal songs, Saki said she wanted to add other elements to Azure and so composed the fast tune "Veronica" and the progressive rock-influenced "Frozen".
+Mari described their debut album Countdown to Evolution as emphasizing "heaviness and speed", while Saki said they intended it to be their "most intense and technical" record up to that point.
 Eye believes that the various guest musicians and arrangers on Fate provided a range of different sounds for the album.
 For example, Yuyoyuppe's composition "Angel's Ladder" marks the first time Saki and Rio had ever played a seven-string guitar and five-string bass respectively.
 Eye said the recording environment for Revenant was totally different from those of their previous three albums, and explained its title was meant to mean the band was "reborn and starting over" while retaining their good qualities.
 Saki believes the album has a variety of different songs, explaining that for "World's End" she went with a typical modern metal sound and tone, but used an old school sound for "On the Rocks".
-Their next album, Confessions, is a concept album centered on the theme of "darkness."
-Because the band believes there are many different kinds of darkness, some songs sound cheerful on the surface, but their content is "quite depressing."
-After working with a belly dancer on their tour for Revenant, the Middle Eastern music that was used inspired "Laylah".
+Their next album, Confessions, is a concept album centered on the theme of "darkness".
+Because the band believes there are many different kinds of darkness, some songs sound cheerful on the surface, but their content is "quite depressing".
+After working with a belly dancer on their tour for the previous album, the Middle Eastern music that was used inspired "Laylah".
 Mary's Blood's sixth album is self-titled and has the concept of "heavy metal" with the intention of returning to their roots.
 Because of the theme, they asked Yorimasa Hisatake (known for his work with Galneryus and Animetal) to produce.

-Yashiro supported Mary's Blood at live performances as second guitarist since 2014.
+Yashiro supported Mary's Blood at live performances as second guitarist since July 2014.
 Saki explained that continuously employing the same support guitarist is more efficient than using different ones as it cuts down on the need for rehearsals.
 She also said that Yashiro does not join as a full member due to her schedule with many different projects, while Yashiro herself stated she does not join in order to keep "the balance" between Mary's Blood's four members.